Aleaume/Udacity_DataSc_P4/README.md

 Udacity Data Science Project 4 - Customer Segmentation Report for Arvato

 ## Objectives of Project
+This project is a complete Data Science Analysis of how the use of Data Wrangling, Clustering and Machine Learning can help companies identify potential future customers.
+The context is simple, a mail-order company wants to target efficiently potential future customers.

+The project main findings are also listed in an article here : https://medium.com/@aliaume64/a-guide-to-optimal-customer-targeting-using-data-science-f8956a5d319d
 ## Recommended initial Setup & Installations

 They are quite some libraries used across the project, all referenced in the requirements.txt file.
 For a step by step setup ou can follow those 4 steps: